 The kind of fuel you’d prefer to use and the type of smoker you want are the two main questions you must determine before selecting the right smoker for your outdoor kitchen.
 The primary distinctions concern ease of use, efficiency, and personal taste.
-If you have any questions, do not hesitate to call Daybreaker Landscapes at (815) 596-0070.
+If you have any questions, do not hesitate to call the outdoor kitchen installation experts of Daybreaker Landscapes at (815) 596-0070.
 An experienced member of our team will be happy to answer all of your questions.

 What Fuel Type Do You Prefer for Your Built-in Smoker?

 As with traditional built-in grills, built-in smokers allow for several options for fuel choice.
 Specifically, you can fuel your built-in smoker with electricity, gas, wood pellets, or charcoal.
 Your preferred fuel type is the most crucial decision you have to make concerning your built-in smoker.
 Each fuel option comes with benefits and drawbacks.

 - Electric smokers are a low-maintenance, convenient alternative to traditional smokers.
 You simply provide power, turn it on and let the thermostat do the work.
 If you want to spend the majority of your time socializing with family and friends in your outdoor kitchen, then this is the built-in for you.
 Obviously, electric smokers will increase your utility bill.
 If you elect to go this way, be sure to select one with adjustable airflow.